Special Needs Planning

 Serving Clients in New York City and the New York Metropolitan Area

 The federal and state governments have numerous benefits that are available to individuals with special needs.
-These programs vary from state to state, but many also have some type of Medicaid waiver that will cover residential, daycare, career, and other basic services.
+These programs vary from state to state, but many also have some type of Medicaid waivers that will cover residential, daycare, career, and other basic services.

 There’s a lot to keep straight.
 How do we stay organized?

-Make sure that you regularly update the information in the file when there are changes in your family’s situation, changes in the needs or desires of your child, and to detail any other issues that may help future caregivers in caring for your child.
+Make sure that you regularly update the information in the file when there are changes in your family’s situation, changes in the needs or desires of your child, and any other issues that may help future caregivers in caring for your child.

 So what exactly should be in my file?

 Of course, there is no exact list, but you should include these types of documents and maintain your file with any changes:

 - Important legal documents, such as birth certificates, Social Security cards, medical records, prescriptions, and health insurance cards;

 - A Letter of Intent – a non-binding document that gives vital information about the child with special needs to his or her future caregivers.
 This can be details like your child’s sleeping preferences, eating habits and favorite foods, activities and hobbies, and other aspects of his or her routine;